Pithapuram: History

 Pitapuram, originally known as Pishtapura, is first mentioned around 350 CE in the Prayaga Pillar inscription of the Gupta emperor Samudragupta, which records his victory over King Mahendra of Pishtapura.
 Inscriptions from the 4th and 5th centuries by the Vasishtha and Mathara dynasties refer to Pishtapura as part of the Kalinga region.

 In the 7th century, Chalukya king Pulakeshin II annexed Pishtapura into his kingdom.
 The Town initially served as the capital of the Eastern Chalukyas before they shifted their capital to Vengi.
 Subsequently, Pitapuram became one of the administrative divisions, or Rastras, under the Chalukyas.

 During the late 12th century, Pruthviswara, of the Velanati Chodas ruled from Pitapuram.
 The Town was later governed by the Pitapuram Chalukyas, a cadet branch of the Chalukyas, who controlled the area around Rajamahendravaram, Pitapuram, and Draksharamam during the 12th and 13th centuries.
 Inscriptions from 1186 to 1391 CE also highlight its significance under the rule of the Konas and the Reddi kings.

-The Pitapuram Zamindar family arrived in the Godavari District in 1571 and was granted the jagir of Anaparthi.
+The Pitapuram Zamindar Pithapuram Estate family arrived in the Godavari District in 1571 and was granted the jagir of Anaparthi.
 They served as Sardars of Rajamahendravaram, commanding 4,000 troops, and received the Zamindari sanad in 1749 from Rustum Khan, a general of the Nizam of Hyderabad.
 In 1802, they established a permanent settlement with the British.
 By 1903, their estate covered 393 sqmi and generated a revenue of ₹9,14,000, with a peskash of ₹2,44,000.

 The Pitapuram Rajas were notable patrons of education and healthcare.
 They sponsored the classical Telugu dictionary Sri Suryarayandhra Nighantuvu and commissioned the first Telugu typewriter.
 They founded the Pithapur Raja's Government College (PR Government College) in Kakinada and supported the establishment of the Christian Medical Centre (CMC) by the Canadian Baptist Mission, which has been renowned for its medical services since the eighteenth century.